-You want to create a QR Code for your print media creatives.
+You want to create a custom QR Code for your print media creatives.
 Well, why not?
 Their ease of use and usefulness has made QR Codes very popular.
 You might even know how to make a QR Code.

-But what you should know is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.
+The interesting fact is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.

 That’s because a black-and-white QR Code is impersonal, generic, and dull to look at.
 But a custom QR Code differentiates itself to attract user attention.